top of page

 Date of accession: 25 February 1999.

-Entry into force for: 26 May 1999.
+Entry into force on 26 May 1999.

 Oman is a signatory to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards (1958), which ensures the enforcement of international arbitration awards within Oman and facilitates the recognition of Omani awards abroad.
 Additionally, Oman is a member of the International Centre for the Settlement of Investment Disputes (ICSID), which provides a specialized forum for investor-state disputes.